How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 What Is a Medical Certificate and When Do You Need One?

-A medical certificate (also called a sick note, fit note, or doctor's letter) is an official written statement from a qualified healthcare provider confirming your health status or fitness for a specific activity.
+A medical certificate (also called a sick note, medical report, or doctor's letter) is an official written statement from a qualified healthcare provider confirming your health status or fitness for a specific activity.
 It's essentially a professional attestation of your medical condition or capability.

-Unlike casual health advice or informal notes, a medical certificate is a legal document with standing that employers, universities, insurance companies, airlines, and government agencies recognise and accept.
+Unlike casual health advice or informal notes, a medical certificate is a legal document with standing that employers, universities, insurance companies, airlines, and government agencies across Spain and Europe recognise and accept.

 Common Reasons You Might Need a Medical Certificate